QuantEcon/lecture-source-jl/rst_files/introduction_to_types.rst

 This is intentional for exposition and "user" code of packages, rather than the writing of those packages themselves

-It is also in contrast to some of the sample code you will see
+It is also in contrast to some of the sample code you will see in other julia sources

 To give an example of the declaration of types, the following are equivalent